ottok/debcraft/README.md

 ### Name

 Why the name _Debcraft_?
 Because the name _debuild_ was already taken.
-The 'craft' also helps setting users in the corrymindset, hinting towards that producing high quality Debian packages and maintaining operating system over many years and decades is not just a pure technical task, but involves following industry wisdoms, anticipating unknowns and hand-crafting and tuning things to be as perfect as possible.
+The 'craft' also helps setting users in the correct mindset, hinting towards that producing high quality Debian packages and maintaining operating system over many years and decades is not just a pure technical task, but involves following industry wisdoms, anticipating unknowns and hand-crafting and tuning things to be as perfect as possible.

 ## Licence